MrDatastorage/react-native-data-forms/README.md

   messagingSenderId: "?????"
 };

-const googlePlacesConfig = {
+// if you want to use the location input type, we need a google places key. const googlePlacesConfig = {
   key: "?????"
 };

-const DataForm = props => {
+// Create and export DataForms with default props installed. const DataForm = props => {
   const allProps = {
     ...props,